erwinluis/splitable_doc/README.md

 split(able) easily integrates directly with your checkout page and can be set to use your existing payment gateway.  split(able) also offers a full stack payment solution, where you don't need a payment gateway or merchant account.

-Watch a video of how split(able) works with a shopping cart: http://vimeo.com/37293414

 ### How it works

 * From the checkout page, your customer selects split(able) as their payment option.